QuizCraft #

 When designing, we took into account the following: the time to action (should be as small as possible), minimalism, simplicity, and light colors.
 When a user enters the website, he or she can immediately explore the existing quizzes or start creating of a new one.
 We picked the blue palette.
 The user should observe only a few things: a target page, a menu, and a header bar.

-Explore page explore page Creation page creation page Search page search page
+Explore page Creation page Search page

 Integration and APIs #